axe007/commit-message-checker/README.md

 ## License

-Based on previous work on https://github.com/GsActions/commit-message-checker and https://github.com/tim-actions.
+Based on previous work on https://github.com/GsActions/commit-message-checker.
 This project is released under the terms of the [MIT License](LICENSE)